by

 Share

-What’s your instinctive approach to decision making?
+What is your instinctive approach to decision making?
 If you’re naturally optimistic, then chances are you don’t always consider the potential downsides to a decision.
-Similarly, if you’re very cautious, you might not focus on opportunities that could open up.
+Similarly, if you’re very cautious, you might not focus on potential opportunities.

 Whatever your gut tells you, the best decisions usually come after you’ve explored several ways of viewing a problem.

 However, it’s easy to feel confused if you try to consider multiple angles at once.
-And things can get even more complicated if your whole team weighs in with different points of view.
+Also, things can get even more complicated if your whole team weighs in with different points of view.